ZofiaSamsel/Wine_quality/README.md

 ### Clustering:
 1. Explore different compositions and characteristics of high-rated white/red wines to determine if variations such as sweet and dry wines exist, and whether their composition differs significantly.
 2. Apply K-means clustering and consider comparing with other clustering algorithms.
 Utilize heat maps alongside other visualization techniques like dendrograms for a comprehensive visual representation.

+### Comments 13.11
+- Add information when did they collect the date?
+- outiers - normalization,
+- top quality modeling -  see if our features make sense - more like associations, not predictors
+- the graphs should have a big font (with the name according to what we can see)

+- while presentiong the plot - comment the plot (what is important, what is not so important - precise description)